 Célia Steinlin-Danielsson, MSc

 Célia Steinlin-Danielsson studied psychology and criminology at Zurich and Murcia (Spain) University.
-From 2006 until 2008 she was employed at the Psychiatric/Psychological Service (PPS) of the Zurich Office of Corrections, as well as at the Massnahmenzentrum Uitikon.
+From 2006 until 2008 she was employed at the Department of Mental Health Services of the Zurich Office of Corrections, as well as at the Massnahmenzentrum Uitikon.
 Célia Steinlin-Danielsson worked for SAMOSA in Winterthur, where she gathered first insights into therapeutic practice.
 Since March of 2009 she is working at the Adolescent Forensic Ambulance of the Psychiatric University Clinic in Basel.
-From 2008 until 2011 she conducted risk assessments using FOTRES for the Probation and Correction Services of the canton of Zurich.?
+From 2008 until 2011 she conducted risk assessments using FOTRES for the Probation and Correction Services of the canton of Zurich.
 Since 2008 Célia Steinlin-Danielsson is completing a psychotherapy training in cognitive psychology with a focus on children and adolescents.
 Since 2011 she is a PhD student at the University of Basel where she is writing her thesis on « Empathy in Adolescents with Psychopathic Personality Traits ».
 Since 2011 Célia Steinlin-Danielsson is in charge of the office of the European Association for Forensic Child and Adolescent Psychiatry, Psychology and other involved Professions (EFCAP).

 Jérôme Endrass, Prof. PhD

 Jérôme Endrass studied psychology, psychopathology and philosophy at the University of Zurich.
 He received habilitation at the University of Zurich in 2008, and since 2011 has been an APL-professor at the University of Constance.
 From 1996 to 2003, he worked as a researcher and senior assistant at the Psychiatric University Clinic in Zurich.
-Between 2003 and September 2013 he led the Research Department for the Psychiatric-Psychological Service of the Canton of Zurich (PPS).
-Since October 2013 he has served as deputy head of the PPS.
+Between 2003 and September 2013 he led the Research Department for the Department of Mental Health Services in Zurich.
+Since October 2013 he has served as deputy head of the Department of Mental Health Services.
 He is head of the research group „Forensic Psychology“ at the University of Constance.

 Diana Fries, MA